About Haidar Pasha Cemetery

 The Haidar Pasha Cemetery near Istanbul, Turkey was the burial site of approximately 6,000 soldiers who died during the Crimean War at the Selimiye Barracks, a then British military base and hospital.
 It is maintained by the Commonwealth War Graves Commission.

 Most of the Haidar Pasha Cemetery Crimean graves are unmarked.
-There are also First and Second World War Turkish graves as well as those of civilians.

 The Haidar Pasha Cemetery includes a memorial to Nightingale as well as to those who died at the Selimiye Barracks hospital during the Crimean War.
 There are also memorials to the First World War soldiers who died whilst in action in Georgia, South Russia and Azerbaijan as well as a cremation memorial to Indian Army soldiers killed in 1919 and 1920.